cgarbin/cgarbin.github.io/_posts/2021-04-10-machine-learning-but-not-understanding.md

 {% newthought 'In the first section' %} we changed the shape of an object.
 In this section we will not change the object.
 We will change the environment instead.

 We will train a neural network to classify squares and triangles again.
 This time they are in different environments, represented by different background colors.
-The squares are in a lighter background and the triangles are on a dark(er) background (we can think of the background as "twilight" and "night").
+The squares are in a lighter background and the triangles are on a dark(er) background (we can think of the backgrounds as "twilight" and "night").

 The picture below shows how they look like.